denten-books/plain-text/1-device.md

 # Chapter 1: Laying Bare the Device

-"The weakest point in our present day universe is the incapacity of man to meet the machine, the culture conserve, or the robot, other than through submission, actual destruction, and social revolution" [@moreno_who_1953, 233].
+"The weakest point in our present day universe is the incapacity of man to meet the machine, the cultural conserve, or the robot, otherwise than through submission, actual destruction, and social revolution" [@moreno_who_1953, 233].
 So wrote the Austrian-American psychiatrist, Jacob L. Moreno in his idiosyncratic, sprawling, and now seldom read volume, *Who Shall Survive?*[^ln2-moreno]